 3. Provide empathy, support, and comfort

-If your older adult is going through some tough emotions, they may not be ready to change how they feel.
+If an older adult is experiencing difficult emotions, they may not be ready to change how they feel.

-It may be kinder and more effective to support them while they take time to process their emotions.
+It may be more compassionate and effective to support them in processing their emotions.
 You can do that by showing that you’re on their side.

-Some people might like you to sit with them, hold their hand, or give hugs.
-Others may simply like your company nearby or for you to be a sympathetic listener.
+Some people might like you to sit with them, hold their hand, or hug them.
+Others may prefer your company or that you be a sympathetic listener.

 Neutral, but supportive, responses could include: